ethenne/salad_ui/docs/manual_install.md

 # Manual installation

-If you want to config yourself, here is step by step adding configuration to get SaladUI working in your project
+If you want to config yourself, here is step by step adding configuration to get MoonUI working in your project

 1. Add custom color
 - Goto [https://ui.shadcn.com/themes](https://ui.shadcn.com/themes).